Loneliness vs. Alone: A Christ-Centered Path to Healing for Widows

 The shift begins with how we see and what we believe about ourselves- our own identity.
 And this reality opens a door of hope for widows to move from "I Am Alone" to the more bearable and formable, "I feel so lonely right now."
 We may begin to grasp that how it is right now is not our forever reality.

-Your identity was never solely in being the wife of your person.
+Your identity was never solely in being the wife of your husband.
 While deeply meaningful, it was never the sum of who you are.
 The truth is, your value and purpose were never dependent on another person being in your life, or on receiving it from them, specifically.

-3 Key Steps To Freedom
+3 Key Steps to Freedom from "I am Alone"

-1) Sink Your Roots Deeper Into Your True Identity
+2) Sink Your Roots Deeper Into Your True Identity

 Grief has a way of shaking who we are and everything we thought we knew.
 When your world is shattered by loss, you may feel like a part of you died with your loved one.
 But as we mentioned, your identity has never been defined by another human being.
 That means that you, your life and your hope, have not died or been lost.

-3) Cultivate Connection with Purpose
+3) Cultivate Connections with Purpose

-Loneliness often convinces us that no one understands (and let's be real, there aren't often those around us who do).
-But believing the lie that we are all alone (and the resulting isolation) only deepens our pain.
-Connection, however, can be a lifeline—especially when it’s rooted in shared experience and purpose.
+Loneliness often convinces us that no one understands (and unless you have close widow friends, there aren't often those around us who do).
+But believing the lie that we are all alone (and often the resulting isolation and withdrawal on our part) deepens our pain.

 Volunteer to support others who are also grieving—sometimes, purpose is found in serving